hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 “I can’t ask for any more,” Rose kissed each of his finger tips.
 “Just remember, I’ve loved you longer than you could possibly imagine and no matter what happens with this woman online, I will always love you.”

-Teasing Georgia didn’t expect an early evening message from Tony.
-“Can we talk?”
+Teasing Georgia didn’t expect an early evening message from Tony. “_Can we talk?_”

-That didn’t sound good.
-“Sure,” she typed.
+That didn’t sound good. “_Sure,_” she typed.

 There was a long pause as the bubbles indicated he was typing but minutes passed before words appeared on the screen.

-“How do you feel about me?”
+“_How do you feel about me?_”

-Such few words for such a long time of writing, “I think you know how I feel.”
+Such few words for such a long time of writing, “_I think you know how I feel._”

-“No, I really don’t.
-I keep telling you that your perfect to me but you refuse to even meet.”
+“_No, I really don’t.
+I keep telling you that your perfect to me but you refuse to even meet._”

-“Perhaps, I’m not so perfect,” she wondered if this was going to be a soft ending to what had been a wonderful relationship.
+“_Perhaps, I’m not so perfect,_” she wondered if this was going to be a soft ending to what had been a wonderful relationship.

-“Are you ever going to agree to meet me?”
+“_Are you ever going to agree to meet me?_”

-“Why would you want to spoil something you say is perfect?”
+“_Why would you want to spoil something you say is perfect?_”

 Teasing Georgia had waited months for Tony to give her an ultimatum, wanting him to prove that he was prepared to accept whomever she was.
 No matter what she looked like, where she lived or how she lived her life.
 If he couldn’t prove all of that, she was prepared to remain in his life as a confidant – a trusted friend.

-“I think I’m in love with two women.”
+“_I think I’m in love with two women._”

-Tony’s unexpected words were like a punch to her gut.
-“Do I dare ask their names?”
+Tony’s unexpected words were like a punch to her gut. “_Do I dare ask their names?_”

-Seconds seemed like minutes before he replied, “One of them is you but if you don’t agree to meet with me then it doesn’t matter who the other person is.”
+Seconds seemed like minutes before he replied, “_One of them is you but if you don’t agree to meet with me then it doesn’t matter who the other person is._”

-“Why’s that?” her fingers took several attempts before hitting the right keys.
+“_Why’s that?_” her fingers took several attempts before hitting the right keys.

-“Because if you care about me as much as I care about you, you would want to see if we can take this into the real world.
-I’m not going to put my life on hold waiting for you to change your mind.”
+“_Because if you care about me as much as I care about you, you would want to see if we can take this into the real world.
+I’m not going to put my life on hold waiting for you to change your mind._”

-That was insulting!
-“Tony, you haven’t put your life on hold for me!”
-Biting back harsher truths that would give away her secrets, Teasing Georgia typed, “In your own words, you go out every night, living your life with a thousand women crying for you and begging for you to take them home.”
+That was insulting! “_Tony, you haven’t put your life on hold for me!_” Biting back harsher truths that would give away her secrets, Teasing Georgia typed, “_In your own words, you go out every night, living your life with a thousand women crying for you and begging for you to take them home._”

-The bubbles showed he was typing, but she wasn’t finished.
-“I’m just the person you talk to when you’re lonely and have no one else.”
+The bubbles showed he was typing, but she wasn’t finished. “_I’m just the person you talk to when you’re lonely and have no one else._”

-“That’s not true!!!!!”
-Tony came back as quickly as her tears fell.
-“I talk to you because I like you.”
+“_That’s not true!!!!!_” Tony came back as quickly as her tears fell. “_I talk to you because I like you._”

-“You don’t know anything about me.”
+“_You don’t know anything about me._”

-“Well, who’s fault is that?”
+“_Well, who’s fault is that?_”

 Teasing Georgia took a breath, wanting to slow down the argument before one of them said something unforgivable.
 What he said was an inconvenient truth.
 Ever since he connected with her online, she’d set herself up to be his sounding board – almost a reflection of his good self.

-“Where do you see us going?
-If we did meet?” she asked.
+“_Where do you see us going?
+If we did meet?_” she asked.

-“We could start with coffee?
-We could work up to you coming to one of my gigs.”
+“_We could start with coffee?
+We could work up to you coming to one of my gigs._”

-“How do you know that I haven’t already been to one of your gigs?” she teased feeling safer with this type of banter.
+“_How do you know that I haven’t already been to one of your gigs?_” she teased feeling safer with this type of banter.

-“Surely you would have told me – I thought we were honest with each other.”
+“_Surely you would have told me – I thought we were honest with each other._”

 That hurt, as the truth often did.

-“What if I come to one of your gigs and we can meet up afterwards?”
+“_What if I come to one of your gigs and we can meet up afterwards?_”

 A long pause and not even bubbles appeared on the screen to show that he was typing.

-“Please don’t,” appeared out of the blue.
+“_Please don’t,_” appeared out of the blue.

-“Why not,” she thought that would be what he wanted.
+“_Why not?_” she thought that would be what he wanted.

-“Because if she’s there and you turn up, it would only get uncomfortable for her and I refuse to do anything that could hurt Rose.”
+“_Because if she’s there and you turn up, it would only get uncomfortable for her and I refuse to do anything that could hurt Rose._”

-“So, Rose is the woman you love?”
-Each key hit with precision.
+“_So, Rose is the woman you love?_” Each key hit with precision.
 Her life or at least happiness relied on his answer.

-“Like I said, I think I love you both but I’ve only met one of you.”
+“_Like I said, I think I love you both but I’ve only met one of you._”

-“Have you slept with her?”
+“_Have you slept with her?_”

 Another pause, what could he be wanting to hide?

-“No, but we shared the most incredible kiss.”
+“_No, but we shared the most incredible kiss._”

-“So, you want to meet me just to decide which one of us is a better kisser?”
+“_So, you want to meet me just to decide which one of us is a better kisser?_”

-“No!
-Nothing like that.”
+“_No!
+Nothing like that._”

-More slowly, she typed, “What if all we have are words on a computer screen?”
+More slowly, she typed, “_What if all we have are words on a computer screen?_”

-“I don’t know how much of you and your life is real and how much of it is bullshit!
-I mean, everything you’ve said could be a lie.”
+“_I don’t know how much of you and your life is real and how much of it is bullshit!
+I mean, everything you’ve said could be a lie._”

-“You could be lying to me,” Teasing Georgia snapped back.
+“_You could be lying to me,_” Teasing Georgia snapped back.
 Life and love shouldn’t be this complicated.

-“That’s crap and you know it.
+“_That’s crap and you know it.
 Anything I’ve told you can be checked out on social media.
-Just about every gig and every woman I’ve ever had a photo with is online somewhere.”
+Just about every gig and every woman I’ve ever had a photo with is online somewhere._”

-“I guess,” she admitted.
-“I don’t know, meeting you would be a big step for me.”
-An enormous leap of faith and she still didn’t know if he would be up to the challenge.
+“_I guess,_” she admitted. “_I don’t know, meeting you would be a big step for me._” An enormous leap of faith and she still didn’t know if he would be up to the challenge.

 Just as she was about to log off and deal with Tony another day, another message appeared.

-“Part of me loves you, and another part loves Rose.
-I’m not trying to be a bastard, but until we meet, how on earth am I supposed to know for sure.”
+“_Part of me loves you, and another part loves Rose.
+I’m not trying to be a bastard, but until we meet, how on earth am I supposed to know for sure._”

 The screen went blank and she saw he’d logged off.
 No, “good bye” or “see you around.”
 Teasing Georgia closed her laptop and curled up in bed.
 Nothing could distract her; not one of the fifty TV channels, none of her playlists.
 Not even her other social media accounts filled with funny memes.